Deceased alumnus leaves $250,000 for scholarships

 Dr. Cheryl Modlin, vice principal of North, got into contact with Kevin Mc- Grath while showing her respects at Tor- rence’s memorial services.
 McGrath is a close friend and attorney of Torrence.
 He left a portion of his money to North High because he didn’t have a family to inherit it and he loved North High so much.
 His wife passed away before him and they didn’t have children.
 He decided to help students because education is important.
 Torrence was inspired to help others, he wanted to help those who were unable to go to college.

 Torrence used his money very wisely, after his passing; his money was donated to his church, North High School, Univer- sity of Iowa, among others.
-North plans to invest the money and create scholarships with the money earned from those invest- ments.
+North plans to invest the money and create scholarships with the money earned from those investments and online with resources like bitcoin decode and many others.

 He spent his life as a rug salesman.
 He was the vice president of the company Re- gal Rugs.
 Friends describe Torrence as an “outgoing; a people person.”
 They called him the “Talking Man” because he always had something to say.